qooxdoo/qooxdoo/docs/core/oo_feature_summary.md

 </div>

 Static members aren't inherited.
-For calling a superclass static method, use `this.superclass`, like in this example:
+To call a superclass static method, use `this.superclass`, as in this example:

     qx.Class.define('A', {
       statics: {